Uniqueness and non-uniqueness pairs for the fractional Laplacian: Analytic non-uniqueness results

-The main goal is to prove Theorem~\ref{thm:1.2} and the strategy is to combine the two theorems from Subsection~\ref{sec:2.4} to construct a function with the prescribed zero set $\Lambda \cup M$.
-First, by Theorem~\hyperref[thm:A]{A}, we construct this function in the de~Branges space $\mathcal H(E)$ and the density of this zero set is related to the phase function of $E$.
-One then transfers this function with zeros to $K^2_{\Theta_{\ell}}$ using the isomorphism that preserves zeros.
+The main goal is to prove Theorem~\ref{thm:debranges-nup} and the strategy is to combine the two theorems from Subsection~\ref{sec:5.3} to construct a function with the prescribed zero set $\Lambda \cup M$.
+First, by Theorem~\hyperref[thm:A]{A}, we construct a function in a de~Branges space $\mathcal H(E)$ and the density of this zero set is related to the phase function of $E$.
+This function, with its prescribed zeros, is then transferred to $K^2_{\Theta_{\ell}}$ using the isomorphism that preserves zeros.